samydafir/udacity_map_project/README.md

   displayed in place of the image saying so.

 ## Disclaimner
-+ Used code-parts of previous projects implemented in this course
++ Used code-parts from previous projects implemented in this course